google-deepmind/alphastar/alphastar/unplugged/README.md

   1. Follow the instructions for data generation in [alphastar/unplugged/data/README.md](https://github.com/deepmind/alphastar/blob/master/alphastar/unplugged/data/README.md),

-  2. Update the data paths in [alphastar/unplugged/data/paths.py](https://github.com/deepmind/alphastar/blob/master/alphastar/unplugged/data/paths.py)
-  An example if the data generation wrote to `/tmp/data/<PATH >` would be DEFAULT_BASE_PATH = '/tmp/data' and DATASET_PATHS would be a dict `{(replay_versions, data_split, player_min_mmr): <PATH>}`.
-An example key
+  2. The next step is to create a paths python file with two constants
+   -  BASE_PATH and RELATIVE_PATHS.
+BASE_PATH is the root directory for the
+   converted datasets that were generated in Step 1.
+  RELATIVE_PATHS is a dictionary mapping of keys and values as follows :
+    {(replay_versions, data_split, player_min_mmr) :
+    <Glob pattern relative to BASE_PATH for files>}

+  We have provided a [template file] (https://github.com/deepmind/alphastar/blob/master/alphastar/unplugged/data/paths.py.template) for setting the data paths appropriately.
+Please copy this template file to some directory of choice
+    ```cp alphastar/unplugged/data/paths.py.template /tmp/paths.py```
+  Modify the paths based on step 1 and use the file as
+  `config.train.datasource.kwargs.dataset_paths_fname` while launching training.

-  could look like this : `('4.9.2',), 'train', 3500).` While training, the particular data that you want can be set by setting the replay_versions, data_split and player_min_mmr via the config using `config.train.datasource.kwargs`
+  While training, the particular data that you want to train on can be set by
+  setting the `replay_versions`, `data_split`, `player_min_mmr` and
+  `dataset_paths_fname` via the config using `config.train.datasource.kwargs`
+  or invoking the same on command line.

-  3. After updating the data paths, run
+  3. After these two steps, run (to confirm the entire training apparatus with
+  training data from SC2 version 4.9.2, assuming that the paths file from step
+  2 is `/tmp/paths.py`)

   ```shell
   python alphastar/unplugged/scripts/train.py \